 Fox Granite is a leading expert on granite and quartz countertops for kitchens and bathrooms.
 We pride ourselves on educating our potential clients during their free in-home consultation and as they continue to prepare for their upcoming project.
 Along with appearing on A&E, our informative videos have garnered over 180,000 views on YouTube.
 Our videos cover a wide range of topics related to countertops, including: choosing a granite slab, countertop maintenance, how to pick a sink, and much more.

-Fox Granite provides its quartz and granite countertop installation in Central Texas.
+Fox Granite provides its quartz and granite countertop installation in Austin and the surrounding areas!
 We offer a wide selection of granite cuts, designs, and colors for you to choose from, all at an affordable price.
-Our granite countertop experts will travel to your Central Texas home to give you a free quote and provide you with picture samples to help you choose the best option for your kitchen or bathroom.
+Our granite countertop experts will travel to your Austin area home to give you a free quote and provide you with picture samples to help you choose the best option for your kitchen or bathroom.
 We are here to help you every step of the way and will ensure that you are satisfied with your new countertops.
-We proudly provide quartz and granite countertop installation services in Central Texas.
+We proudly provide quartz and granite countertop installation services in Austin and nearby areas.

 Granite countertops seldom crack given the proper care and maintenance.
 There are some things you can do to avoid granite chipping or cracking.
 Two of the most common ways for granite to crack is from someone sitting on the very edge, or the shock of a hot pan on a cold countertop.
 To avoid cracks or chips occurring this way, avoid sitting on your granite countertops entirely, and always use a pot holder or trivet for your pots and pans when cooking.
 If you do see a crack in your granite countertop, call the experts at Fox Granite as soon as possible.
 Cracks on a granite countertop tend to spread, and without immediate repair, you’re opening the door for the possibility of an entire portion of your countertop breaking off.